LaunchCoderGirlSTL/edu-java-jsp/README.md

 http request and response activities happening in your browser, including network transfer time, errors, css layout, javascript behaviors and errors, and lots of other developer-focused stuff.
 You can google for these tools to learn how to use them to troubleshoot your web pages.
 They go well above and beyond "view HTML source".

-# Misc Tech Notes

-Some people want to run this with Tomcat.
-I recommend Tomcat 8 as best matching the servlet 3.0 API version that this example code is written for.

-Tomcat wants Java installed and configured in the JAVA_HOME environment variable.
-Mac OS X has a weird way of installing Java, so there's a trick to finding the latest.
-Put the following into your ~/.bash_profile and then start a new terminal window:

-    export JAVA_HOME=$(/usr/libexec/java_home)

-Additionally (regardless of Windows or Mac), Tomcat's manager app GUI requires that you set up a username and password in a server config file, before you can use it.
-(This is for security.)
-See the tomcat docs for manager-gui role for details.

-You have the option in Eclipse to "Run on Server" and can choose an Apache Tomcat 8 server.
-This should "just work."

-To deploy to Tomcat on another machine, you'll need a war file.
-Go to the pom.xml, right click, Run As, Maven Build.
-You don't have to give a Goal because there's a default goal of `clean` and `package` already set in the pom.xml.
-Just tell it to Run.
-Then watch the console window; you should see this at the end:

-    [INFO] ------------------------------------------------------------------------
-    [INFO] BUILD SUCCESS
-    [INFO] ------------------------------------------------------------------------

-Also notice the `target/edu-java-jsp-0.0.1-SNAPSHOT.war` file produced.
-You'll probably want to give that a simpler name like `edujsp.war` before you deploy to tomcat, because whatever you name the file will become the ContextPath in the url (minus `.war`).